Fellowship-of-the-Link/tftmap/project/Pete's Project Journal/Profile parsing update, 2023-02-25.md

 Flancian's, Bill's, and Pete's pages throw errors because of missing sections or something, but that shouldn't be too hard to fix in the code.

-I updated the [[Tools]] and [[Practices]] pages by running the parser on all those Profile pages, which automatically found all the [[torps]] (tools OR practices).
+I updated the [[Tools]] and [[Practices]] pages by running the parser on all those Profile pages, which automatically found all the [[torps]] (tools or practices).
 I did some manual cleanup, then manually sorted the list into each of the Tools or Practices pages.

 I'm now starting to work on what to do with the parsed data.